General-Purpose Models for the Chemical Sciences: LLMs and Beyond

 A limitation of \gls{smiles} is that not every \gls{smiles} string corresponds to a valid molecule.
 A more robust alternative is \gls{selfies}\autocite{krenn2020self,cheng2023group}, where every \gls{selfies} corresponds to a valid molecule, providing a stronger bias towards chemically plausible structures (chemical validity biases).
 The \gls{inchi} is another standardized string representation.
 Unlike \gls{smiles}, \gls{inchi} strings, as identifiers, are canonical---each molecule has exactly one \gls{inchi} representation.
 This eliminates ambiguity, but comes at the cost of human readability and increased string length.

 In the realm of materials, no natural representation has emerged.
-Previous work has indicated that for certain phenomena (e.g., when all structures in a dataset are in the ground state), composition might implicitly encode geometric information \autocite{tian2022information, Jha_2018, Wang_2021}.
-Material composition alone can be predictive of various material properties and is a widely chosen method to represent materials, depending on the task.
+Previous work has indicated that for certain phenomena (e.g., when all structures in a dataset are in the ground state), composition might implicitly encode geometric information \autocite{tian2022information, Jha_2018, Wang_2021} and composition alone can be predictive of various material properties.
+Thus, it is a widely chosen method to represent materials, depending on the task.
 When structural information is available, \glspl{cif}, initially proposed as a standard way to archive structural data in crystallography \autocite{hall1991crystallographic}, is now a widely used representation. \textcite{gruver2024finetuned, antunes2024crystal} proposed a condensed version of \glspl{cif}, which includes only the parameters necessary for building the crystal structure in a crystal generation application. \textcite{ganose2019robocrystallographer} aimed to create human-readable descriptions by proposing a tool to generate natural-language descriptions of crystal structures automatically.
 For specific material classes, such as \glspl{mof}, specialized representations like \modelname{MOFid} \autocite{Bucior_2019} have been developed.

-Instead of a string, we can represent chemical substances as graphs.
-Here, we are directly encoding atoms (nodes) and bonds (edges).
-This representation introduces a much stronger inductive bias: locality biases that explicitly inform the model about atomic connectivity, so the model does not need to learn this fundamental principle from scratch.
-Symmetry has been incorporated into many of the best-performing graph-based approaches by designing invariant or equivariant representations \autocite{Langer_2022, Musil_2021} and architectures \autocite{satorras2021n, Batzner_2022}.
-These approaches are efficient in capturing strong symmetry-related inductive biases along with the topology of locality biases.
+As an alternative to strings, we can represent molecules and materials as graphs.
+Here, we directly encode atoms (nodes) and bonds (edges).
+This representation introduces strong locality biases that explicitly inform the model about atomic connectivity, so the model does not need to learn this fundamental principle from scratch.
+Symmetry has been incorporated into many of the best-performing graph-based approaches by designing symmetry-constrained representations \autocite{Langer_2022, Musil_2021} and architectures \autocite{satorras2021n, Batzner_2022}.